 3. Your time your way

-The craziest part is, If you get bored while working, sure can watch a movie, listen to the music or even go out for a walk.
-That is the beauty of freelancing.
+The craziest part of freelancing is, If you get bored while working, sure can watch a movie, listen to the music or even go out for a walk.

 4. You can do what you love.
 Yeah, you are a freelancer!

 Sometimes I met people who have incredible talents in something and chose a profession quite the opposite of his skills.
 That is a disaster.

 They could have changed their lives for good if they decided to follow their abilities.
 This is where freelancing has a vital role to play.

 If you are going to start a freelance business, you are not going to focus on your least concerned skills, but the skills you are quite good at.

 If a person chose wisely, then freelancing will become a career path for such people.
 So, do what you love and never get bored!